Cheap holiday ideas

 Flights are usually one of the biggest travel costs but if you

-can be flexible with your dates, or the time of day that you fly,
+can be flexible with your dates, or the time of day you fly, you

 You will also save money on flights if you travel: